ropensci-archive/roweb2/content/technotes/2018-12-03-restez-release.md

 ## What is `restez`?

-R packages for interacting with NCBI have, to-date, depended on [API](https://en.wikipedia.org/wiki/Application_programming_interface) query calls via [NCBI's Entrez](https://www.ncbi.nlm.nih.gov/search/).
+R packages for interacting with the National Center for Biotechnology Information (NCBI) have, to-date, depended on [API](https://en.wikipedia.org/wiki/Application_programming_interface) query calls via [NCBI's Entrez](https://www.ncbi.nlm.nih.gov/search/).
-For computational analyses that require the automated look-up of reams of sequence data, piecemeal querying via bandwith-limited requests is evidently not ideal.
+For computational analyses that require the automated look-up of reams of biological sequence data, piecemeal querying via bandwith-limited requests is evidently not ideal.
 These queries are not only slow, but they depend on network connections and the remote server's consistent behaviour.
 Additionally, users who make very large requests over extended periods of time run the risk of being blocked.

-`restez` attempts to make large queries of NCBI more efficient by allowing users to download whole sections of NCBI, create a local database from these downloaded files and then query this mini-GenBank version instead.
+`restez` attempts to make large queries to [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/) more efficient by allowing users to download whole sections of GenBank, create a local database from these downloaded files and then query this mini-GenBank version instead.
 This process is far more efficient as the downloaded files are compressed and users can limit the size of the database by only creating it from sequences of interest (limiting by taxonomic domain and/or sequence size).

-`restez` tries to be user-friendly: a database can be set-up in just a few function calls (set path, download and create), a database can be queried with a consistent set of functions (the `gb_*_get()` functions), the number of arguments per function is limited, and the package is designed to integrate with pre-exisiting R packages that interact with NCBI ([`rentrez`](https://github.com/ropensci/rentrez) and
+`restez` tries to be user-friendly: a database can be set up in just a few function calls (set path, download and create), a database can be queried with a consistent set of functions (the `gb_*_get()` functions), the number of arguments per function is limited, and the package is designed to integrate with pre-exisiting R packages that interact with NCBI ([`rentrez`](https://github.com/ropensci/rentrez) and